jupyterlab/jupyterlab/docs/source/getting_started/issue.rst

    - I can reproduce the issue with the classic Jupyter Notebook: The problem is probably not from JupyterLab.
 It may be in the `Jupyter Notebook server <https://github.com/jupyter/notebook>`__, your kernel, etc. Use your best judgement to file an issue with the appropriate project.
    - I cannot reproduce the issue in classic Jupyter Notebook: Go to step 4.
-4. Try to reproduce the issue in your browser incognito or private browsing mode.
+4. Try to reproduce the issue in your browser incognito or private browsing modeq.
 Running in private browser mode ensures your browser state is clean.
-Also, in some rare cases, a browser extension may change JupyterLab in destructive ways, so also try disabling browser extensions.

-   - I cannot reproduce the issue in private browsing mode: Perhaps resetting your browser state would help.
+   - I cannot reproduce the issue in private browsing mode: Perhaps resetting your cookies or other browser state would help.
-   - I cannot reproduce the issue with browser extensions disabled: Perhaps the problem is a browser extension.
-Try enabling them one at a time and reproducing the issue.
    - I can reproduce the issue in private browsing mode: Go to :ref:`create-issue`.